 - Steam bath in a sauna, steam room, under a hot steamy shower or a hot bath

-- Care for your internal GI tract skin and digestive organs by doing a cleanse to start healing and strengthening the intestinal villi so it is invaders proof as well as to strengthen your agni (digestive fire in Ayurveda).
+- Take care for your internal GI tract skin and digestive organs by doing a cleanse to start healing and strengthening the intestinal villi so it is invaders proof as well as to strengthen your agni (digestive fire in Ayurveda).
 The Fall-Winter foods are harder to digest because they tend to be heavier and fatter.
 If your stomach with its hydrochloric acid, your pancreas with its digestive enzymes, and your liver with its bile and your small intestines with its enzymes and assimilation powers are not up to the task, you will suffer from indigestion, food sensitivity, aches and pains, weight gain, brain fog, further weakening and depleting your body, instead of restoring and rejuvenating it over the course of the winter.

 So this Fall and Winter, reorganize your days and weeks to mirror nature’s ways and seek deep rejuvenation and nurturing.
 It is what will help bring your body back in balance, whatever balance means for you: losing weight, healing a disease, improving your sleep, recovering from a physical injury, reducing aches and pains, regaining focus and concentration, lifting depression, etc.